bitcointranscripts/bitcointranscripts/bitcoinology/chaumian-ecash-in-bitcoin:-cashu-and-fedimint.md

 Anon: I'm gonna ask something stupid, but didn't Wasabi use something of this sort in their back end or something like that?
 So does it mean it has been done, or people have been using it to some degree?
 Or is that?

-Okay, so that's another perfectly valid answer to my question is, don't be stupid, it has been done.
+Adam: Okay, so that's another perfectly valid answer to my question is, don't be stupid, it has been done.
 It has been done multiple times in different ways.
-I wouldn't say Wasabi was an implementation of eCache, But it was certainly an implementation of Chaum mein and blinding in a very it is very it's very related It's not just you know is a very valid You know and not only wasabi, but other things, too Right yeah, so there's there's some gray area gray areas hit here between to be registered for a coin join.
+I wouldn't say Wasabi was an implementation of eCache, but it was certainly an implementation of Chaumian blinding in a very it is very it's very related It's not just you know is a very valid.
+You know and not only wasabi, but other things, too.

-Right now, you can see someone keeps on disbehaving and swapping Putin out based on their token.
+Anon: Does Mercury also have that?

+Anon: It has the same token concept. ** Not transcribable  **

-Right, yeah, so there's some gray areas here between token and coin, and there's various different things, we're gonna come on later, we'll see another one as well.
+Adam: Right, yeah, so there's some gray areas here between token and coin, and there's various different things, we're gonna come on later, we'll see another one as well.
 All right, I think we've got a good sort of set.

-What's the answer?
+Anon: What's the answer?
 Why hasn't that, is this what it has been done?

-There's no simple answer to that question, we'll keep addressing it as we go along, yeah.
+Adam: There's no simple answer to that question, we'll keep addressing it as we go along, yeah.
 Is it fair to say that it's also, like, it's targeting late, or its use cases are more suitable for later adopters rather than earlier adopters because of this inherently centralized aspect of it?
 Well, it's certainly true that the kind of bootstrapping mechanism you have in something like Bitcoin is difficult in systems which are just a simple central.
 I mean the classic problem you might think of is I'm gonna make a new proof of stake coin.
-Well Who has all the coins at the start?
+Well who has all the coins at the start?
 Oops, do I get them all?
 That's nice, but it's kind of a shitty system, right?
 So centralization doesn't really solve that problem, which is one of the kind of clever things about Bitcoin, but I feel like, oh, that's not good.